Offering 4 day and Custom Tours

 Can I upgrade my hotel room from twin share to my own private room?

-Yes, our packages include twin share accommodation in hotel rooms or for the more affordable packages, in dorm rooms at hostels.
+Yes, our packages include twin share accommodation in hotel rooms (2 separate beds per room) or for the more affordable packages, in dorm rooms at hostels.
 See below for more accommodation options and pricing.

 Hotel single supplement (one person per room): Additional cost above hotel packaged tour.